• Skip to primary navigation

 February 20, 2021

 Nearly three years ago, Chris Prevette, a detective sergeant with the Michigan State Police Computer Crimes Unit, made the unprecedented decision to access the data from a stolen vehicle.
-It’s not that investigators […] Read More
+It’s […] Read More

 Pennsylvania top court decides on warrantless vehicle searches